SigitaZaromskiene/Grocery-Shop/README.md

 Welcome to our Grocery Shop web application project! 🍎🥦🛍️

 ## Overview ℹ️

 This project is a web-based grocery shop built using modern technologies for frontend and backend development.

+❗️ ❗️ ❗️ Please note that this version does not include a functioning backend, so some buttons or features may not work as expected.
+Additionally, it does not involve sending or retrieving information from a MariaDB database.

+🔗 Check out the live demo: Grocery Shop - Front-end

 ### Technologies Used 🛠️